ocaml-cross/opam-cross-ios/README.md

 opam-cross-ios
 ==============

-This repository contains an up-to-date iOS toolchain featuring OCaml 4.14.0, 4.07.1, 4.04.0, as well as some commonly used packages.
+This Opam 2.0 repository contains an up-to-date iOS toolchain featuring OCaml 4.14.0 (and 4.07.1, 4.04.0), as well as some commonly used packages.

 The supported build systems is OS X 10.9 and later.
 The supported target systems are 32-bit and 64-bit x86 iPhone simulator and ARM iPhone.